-Although many first became aware of Cobra Verde when they joined forces with Robert Pollard in Guided by Voices, they are certainly not just any ordinary backing band.
-The band rose from the ashes of the out of control, Cleveland-based Death of Samantha, who released three full-length albums and one EP on the Homestead label.
+Although many first became aware of Cleveland's Cobra Verde when they joined forces with Robert Pollard in Guided by Voices, they're certainly not just any ordinary backing band.
+They rose from the ashes of the out-of-control Death of Samantha, which released three full-length albums and one EP on the Homestead label.
 The new group wanted to achieve a more atmospheric sound than its predecessor, and did so by the time of their 1994 debut on Scat Records, Viva La Muerte.

 1995-1996 saw the group release a flurry of singles, as well as the Vintage Crime EP, which helped increase the band's popularity with the alternative rock crowd.
-It was during 1996 that Robert Pollard decided to split up the original lineup of Guided by Voices, and Cobra Verde approached Pollard about being their replacements.
-Pollard agreed, and the results can be heard on 1997's Mag Earwhig!, considered by many as the best GBV album since 1994's classic Bee Thousand.
-Cobra Verde is still a separate group, though, splitting their time equally between both bands, and also finding the time to release a compilation of singles and unreleased tracks entitled Egomania (Love Songs) in 1997.
-Easy Listening appeared in 2003 from Muscletone Records, followed by Copycat Killers in 2005 and Haven't Slept All Year in 2008, both from Scat/Scamcity. ~ Greg Prato
+It was during 1996 that Pollard decided to split up the original lineup of Guided by Voices, and Cobra Verde approached him about being their replacement.
+Pollard agreed, and the results can be heard on 1997's Mag Earwhig!, considered by many the best GBV album since 1994's classic Bee Thousand.
+Cobra Verde continued as a separate group, though, splitting their time equally between both bands, and also finding the time to release a compilation of singles and unreleased tracks titled Egomania (Love Songs) in 1997.
+Easy Listening appeared in 2003 from Muscletone Records, followed by Copycat Killers in 2005 on Scat.